DG-Sensitive Pruning & a Complete Classification of DG Trees and Cycles: Background

-\begin{ex} In the setting of Example \ref{Morsematchingsubcomplexex}, upon taking the quotient $\mathbb{T}/\mathbb{J}$, where $\mathbb{J}$ is the subcomplex induced by $A$ (see Proposition \ref{Morsematchingsubcomplex}), we obtain the minimal free resolution of $Q/I_G$ (resolution (1) in Example \ref{Lyubeznikresnex}).
+\begin{ex} In the setting of Example \ref{Morsematchingsubcomplexex}, upon taking the quotient $\mathbb{T}/\mathbb{J}$, where $\mathbb{J}$ is the subcomplex induced by $A$ (see Proposition \ref{Morsematchingsubcomplex}), we obtain the minimal free resolution of $Q/I(G)$ (resolution (1) in Example \ref{Lyubeznikresnex}).
 One way to see this is to consider Betti numbers.
-In Example \ref{Lyubeznikresnex}, we saw that the Betti numbers $\beta^Q_i$ of $Q/I_G$ are 1, 5, 6, and 2.
-Letting $f_i$ be the rank of the $i$th free module in the Taylor resolution of $Q/I_G$ and $s_i$ be the number of $i$-element subsets of $G(I)$ in either $A_+$ or $A_-$, we see that $\beta^Q_i=f_i-s_i$ for each $i$.
+In Example \ref{Lyubeznikresnex}, we saw that the Betti numbers $\beta^Q_i$ of $Q/I(G)$ are 1, 5, 6, and 2.
+Note that $\beta^Q_i=f_i-s_i$ for each $i$, and so $\mathbb{T}/\mathbb{J}$ is minimal.
 For example, when $i=2$, we have that $6=10-4$. \end{ex}

 Quotienting the Taylor resolution by a subcomplex induced by a Morse matching yields a resolution \cite{BW}, and it may even yield a minimal one (see Example \ref{mmrmk}).
 A sufficiently nice Morse matching $A$ cuts down the Taylor resolution $\mathbb{T}$ in such a way as to preserve the dg algebra structure on $\mathbb{T}$.
 This occurs when the subcomplex induced by $A$ is a dg ideal of $\mathbb{T}$.